wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    administration tools and processes.
 Negative Trust Anchors (described in this document) can be used to mitigate DNSSEC validation failures.

+   [RFC Editor: Please remove this before puiblication.
+This document is being stored in github at https://github.com/wkumari/draft- livingood-dnsop-negative-trust-anchors .
+Authors accept pull requests, and keep the latest (edit buffer) versions there, so commenters can follow along at home.]

 Status of This Memo